Convex-Dev/convex/README.md

 ./convex peer start --password=my-secret --address=48 --public-key=59a457
 ```

-The `address` parameter is the address of the peer account, `public-key` is the first hex chars of the private/public key in your keystore file and `password` is allowing access to your keystore file.
+The `--address` parameter is the address of the peer account, `--public-key` is the first hex chars of the private/public key in your keystore file and `--password` is allowing access to your keystore file.